dionoss/terminal-cv/README.md

 ## Security Considerations

 When adding new features or modifying existing ones:
-1. Always sanitize HTML content
-2. Validate all user input
+1. Validate all user input
-3. Follow the principle of least privilege
 4. Keep dependencies updated
 5. Test for security vulnerabilities